jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

     ## #   cleanliness <chr>, safety <chr>, satisfaction <chr>, phone <chr>,
     ## #   dest_size_trimmed <chr>, cleanliness_lower <chr>, phone_no_parens <chr>,
     ## #   phone_clean <chr>

+Radical replacing and removing!
+Now that your phone numbers are all in a single format, the machines in the call center will be able to auto-dial the numbers, making it easier to ask participants follow-up questions.

 ### Invalid format